hardik237/streaming-server/DESIGN.md

    - Launches pipeline and monitors state

 3. **MediaMTX Integration:**
-   - Runs MediaMTX as separate process
+   - Runs MediaMTX as a separate process
    - Python code pushes RTMP to `rtmp://localhost:1935/{stream_id}`
    - MediaMTX config enables WebRTC, HLS, and recording
    - Converts RTMP to WebRTC and also records to disk